- Featured in:

 - Non-verbal communication

-4 Leadership skills
+4. Leadership skills

-Strong leadership skills can be useful in and out of a managerial role.
+Strong leadership skills can be helpful in and out of a managerial role.
 Practicing these soft skills in collaborative environments can help you practice skills for future promotions and help you maintain effective workplaces.

 - Delegation